intelligencefoundation/SaraswatiAI/README.md

 ![Saraswati AI | Superhuman (AI) Teacher: All of Education, for All](/images/SuperhumanAI4AllTeacherv3.jpg)

-__Saraswati AI__ will be combined with an agent learning to orchestrate synergies amongst academic disciplines.
+__Saraswati AI__ will be combined with *__Polymatheia AI__* an agent learning to orchestrate synergies amongst academic disciplines.

 __This humanitarian AI project will be developed by the people, for the people.__ The Intelligence Foundation is preparing to offer academic training & conferences, prizes & recognitions and open research & publications.
 Technology: *Apprentissage actif (Curriculum Learning + OpenAI Gym + Meta-Learning + Neuroevolution + Reinforcement Learning) + Transformers (Self-Attention) + Symbolic AI (MCTS)*